25 Things You Didn’t Know About Studying Engineering

 17. You must have problem-solving skills

-18. You may end up in the totally different profession
+18. You may end up in a different profession

 It is common to find engineering graduates, especially in developing countries, working as bankers or insurance brokers.
-While engineering is a highly employable professions in industrialized nations, this is usually not the case in under-industrialized countries.
-Where every engineer move to the cities and urban areas for job, there is often not enough jobs to go round.
-So you may end up settling for totally different profession.
+While engineering is a highly employable profession in industrialized nations, this is usually not the case in under-industrialized countries.
+Where every engineer moves to the cities and urban areas for jobs, there are often not enough jobs to go around.
+So you may end up settling for a different profession.

 19. Every little project you engage in matters